 If the airbag readiness light ever comes on and stays on, it means that something may be wrong with the airbag system.
-To help avoid (Continued)
+To help avoid injury to yourself (Continued)

-injury to yourself or others, have the vehicle serviced right away.
-See Airbag Readiness Light ⇔ 103 for more information, including important safety information.
+or others, have the vehicle serviced right away.
+See Airbag Readiness Light $\Rightarrow$ 97 for more information, including important safety information.